-Many languages are subject to a phonological phenomenon known as positional neutralization, in which certain phonological processes, such as obstruent devoicing or vowel reduction, occur only in particular structural positions, such as syllable codas or unstressed syllables (see Trubetzkoy 1939 for early discussion).
-From the perspective of a constraint-based approach to phonology such as Optimality Theory (Prince & Smolensky 1993/2004), the neutralization of a phonological contrast means that markedness constraints, which impose phonological requirements on output (surface) forms, dominate faithfulness constraints, which require output forms to preserve the phonological characteristics of their corresponding input (underlying) forms.
-Conversely, failure to undergo some potential neutralization process shows that the reverse ranking, in which faithfulness constraints dominate markedness constraints, holds in the language.
-The case of positional neutralization is therefore particularly interesting, because in order for a neutralization process to occur only in some position, the constraints pertaining to that position must be in a markedness >> faithfulness ranking, while the constraints pertaining to material outside that position must be in a faithfulness ranking, while the constraints pertaining to
+- 2. POSITIONAL PRIVILEGE, EMERGENCE, AND LEXICAL BLENDS.
+This section outlines the theoretical background concerning positional privilege, emergent phonological effects, and the relevance of lexical blends to these questions of phonological theory. - 2.1.
+POSITIONAL PRIVILEGE AS POSITIONAL FAITHFULNESS.
+Many languages are subject to a phonological phenomenon known as POSITIONAL NEUTRALIZATION, in which certain phonological processes, such as obstruent devoicing or vowel reduction, occur only in particular structural positions, such as syllable codas or unstressed syllables (see Trubetzkoy 1939/1969:235-6 for early discussion).
+From the perspective of a constraint-based approach to phonology such as Optimality Theory (Prince & Smolensky 1993/2004), the neutralization of a phonological contrast means that MARKEDNESS CONSTRAINTS, which impose phonological requirements on output (surface) forms, dominate FAITHFULNESS CONSTRAINTS, which require output forms to preserve the phonological characteristics of their corresponding input (underlying) forms.
+Conversely, failure to undergo some potential neutralization process shows that the reverse ranking or weighting, in which faithfulness constraints dominate markedness constraints, holds in the language.
+The case of positional neutralization is therefore particularly interesting, because in order for a neutralization process to occur only in some position, the constraints pertaining to that position must be in a markedness >> faithfulness relationship, while the constraints pertaining to material outside that position must be in a faithfulness >> markedness relationship.

-Formally, this insight has been implemented by creating special position-specific versions of constraints, such that they are in force only for phonological material that falls within the position in question.
-In the positional faithfulness approach (Beckman 1997, 1999; Casali 1996, 1997), faithfulness constraints have position-specific counterparts that can be ranked high to protect phonological material in the non-neutralizing positions.
-For example, a ranking such as Ident[voice]-Onset >> ObstruentVoicing >> Ident[voice] protects voiced obstruents in syllable onsets from undergoing devoicing, due to the fact that Ident[voice]-Onset dominates ObstruentVoicing.
-However, voiced obstruents in syllable codas are not protected by the high-ranking onset-specific faithfulness constraint, and so they fall prey to the ObstruentVoicing >> Ident[voice] ranking and undergo devoicing.
+Formally, this insight has been implemented by creating special position-specific versions of constraints, such that they are in force only for phonological material that falls within particular positions.
+In the POSITIONAL FAITHFULNESS approach (Beckman 1997, 1999; Casali 1996, 1997), faithfulness constraints have position-specific counterparts that can be ranked high to protect phonological material in the PRIVILEGED or NON-NEUTRALIZING positions.
+For example, a ranking such as IDENT[voice](Onset) >> VOICEDOBSTRUENT >> IDENT[voice] protects voiced obstruents in syllable onsets from devoicing, because IDENT[voice]-Onset dominates VOICEDOBSTRUENT.
+However, voiced obstruents in syllable codas are not protected by the high-ranking onset-specific faithfulness constraint, and so they fall prey to the VOICEDOBSTRUENT >> IDENT[voice] ranking and undergo devoicing.